 At minimum, IT leaders should institute a clear bring-your-own-device (BYOD) policy that addresses password protection, encryption, and best practices for mobile access of company data.
-But many companies are going the extra mile by implementing mobile device management (MDM) software.
-MDM software — sometimes referred to as enterprise mobility management (EMM) — gives IT administrators the power to monitor and control application access and configuration settings for smartphones, tablets, and other devices used by employees, whether personal or company-owned.
+But many companies are going the extra mile by implementing mobile device management (MDM) software — gives IT administrators the power to monitor and control application access and configuration settings for smartphones, tablets, and other devices used by employees, whether personal or company-owned.
 Many solutions also have the power to remotely lock or erase data on devices in the event of loss, theft, or hostile termination.

 Some MDM products are available as standalone, “best-of-breed” solutions, while others are part of a larger IT management suite.
 Compatibility with mobile OS (Android, iOS, Windows) varies by vendor.

 Company: Christopher Newport University10

 Solution: LANDesk Total User Management Suite (Mobility Manager, Service Desk, Management Suite, and Security Suite)